NameRX/ACV_12bit_converter/README.md

   `m_pPanelName = "/vendor/tvconfig/config/panel/FullHD_CMO216_H1L01.ini"`

-- Download the *.ini file and make a backup.
+- Download the panel *.ini file and make a backup.
 Open it in a text editor, look through it, and find the text segment:
 ```ini
 [gamma_table_0]
 parameter_r = \